 Teacher email, web pages and/or similar digital media tools may be utilized as avenues to disseminate homework.
-Students should make daily contact with the Homework Hotline.
-It is the responsibility of students who are absent from school to access the homework hotline for missed class work.
-To call the homework hotline:
+It is the responsibility of students who are absent from school to contact their teacher for missed class work.
+To access voicemail: